 This week marks the beginning of Florida’s 2019 Legislative Session.
 Legislators have until May 3 – just 60 days – to consider thousands of bills and decide on what issues are most important to Floridians.
-Fair Start Movement applauds Florida Senator Lauren Book for her commitment to protecting Florida’s children from abuse and rehabilitating those who have suffered through legislative efforts and her work with Lauren’s Kids.
+Having Kids applauds Florida Senator Lauren Book for her commitment to protecting Florida’s children from abuse and rehabilitating those who have suffered through legislative efforts and her work with Lauren’s Kids.

 Most recently, Senator Book introduced Senate Bill (“SB”) 90.
 This bill would establish “early childhood court programs” to “serve the needs of infants and toddlers in dependency court.”
 Dependency courts hear cases about children who are abused or neglected, and, in Florida, this number is staggering.
 In 2016 alone, nearly 42,000 children were abused or neglected in the